Columbia City Paper

-Columbia City Paper was a free alternative newspaper in Columbia, South Carolina featuring investigative articles, political commentary, humor, music, arts and entertainment coverage.
+Columbia City Paper was a free alternative newspaper in Columbia, South Carolina, featuring investigative articles, political commentary, humor, music, arts and entertainment coverage.

+History

 Founded in August 2005 by Paul F. Blake the paper is based in Columbia, South Carolina.
 Columbia City Paper is distributed throughout South Carolina's capital city and its suburbs.
 Its circulation is 15,000 every other week.